 The idea that mobiles phones can potentially replace cash someday in the future is becoming a reality with the rise of mobile payment facilities.
 Transactions can now be easily completed with a tap of the mobile phone for day-to-day purchases.
 Thanks to the convenient transfer function of these mobile payment facilities, there is no cash nor change involved when a group of friends split the cost of meal almost effortlessly.
 Everyday money transactions become much simpler and much more convenient.

-Stored value facility (commonly known as electronic wallet or e-wallet) is a general term that refers to a product that can store value and be used for payment of goods and services, and/or for person-to-person funds transfers.
-The first batch of five licences was granted by the Hong Kong Monetary Authority in August, with the second batch of licences expected to be announced soon.
-According to regulations, unless exemption has been granted, it is illegal for any stored value facilities to operate without a licence after 13 November 2016.
-Nevertheless, a licence is not a necessity for all payment facilities.
-Facilities without a store value function (such as Apple Pay) or single-purpose stored value payment tools (such as cake vouchers) do not require a licence.
+Stored value facilities (SVF, also commonly known as electronic wallets or e-wallets) is a general term that refers to a product that can store value and be used for payment of goods and services, and/or for person-to-person funds transfers.
+According to regulations, unless exemption has been granted, it is illegal for any SVF to be operated without a licence.
+You can find further information regarding the SVF regulatory regime and the register of SVF licensees at the website of the Hong Kong Monetary Authority (HKMA).
+On the other hand, not all payment facilities require a SVF licence.
+Facilities without a store value function (such as Apple Pay, Android Pay, Samsung Pay) or single-purpose SVF tools (such as cake vouchers) do not require a SVF licence.

-- Download the e-wallet mobile application onto your mobile phone (usually supported in iOS and Android)
+- Download the SVF/e-wallet mobile app onto your mobile phone from an official app store.

-- To make payments, use the mobile phone to scan the QR code of the merchant or tap the sensor.
-Alternatively, the e-wallet can be used to directly transfer money to another person's account.
+- To make payments, show the QR code of your SVF/e-wallet app for the merchant to scan it, use your mobile phone to scan the QR code of the merchant (if it is available) or tap the sensor of a Point-of-Sale terminal with your mobile phone.
+Users can also follow the payment options offered by merchants and use the SVF/e-wallets to make online payments.
+Furthermore, an SVF/e-wallet can be used to directly transfer money to another person's SVF/e-wallet account.

 Personal data security